Have Questions?

 508-992-8948

-Harmony House is 4.3 miles from North Dartmouth, MA
+Harmony House is 4.3 miles from North Dartmouth, Massachusetts

 High Point's mission is to prevent and treat substance use disorders and mental illness.
 Our goal is to help individuals and families achieve personal change and improve their quality of life.
 High Point Treatment Center's (HPTC) mission is to prevent and treat chemical dependency and provide therapeutic services for mental health issues.
 Our goal is to help an individual achieve personal change and accept responsibility toward an improved quality of life.
 HPTC will be accomplishing its mission when it is: offering a full continuum of care for addictive disorders, which would successfully transition the patient back into the community, a leader in the prevention and education for chemical dependency and related issues;, a major community resource.